 This interim is one faculty love to run.
 Outdoors all day, on the Nakasendo trail, everyday is different.
 The guides are great about stopping to give us information about an area or a landmark that we might otherwise miss, and are clearly comfortable about working with teenagers.
 By the end of the day we are all tired in the healthiest of ways, and even though we have groups of six or so sleeping together on tatami mats, they go to sleep quickly!
 An outstanding interim."

-Caroline Lui, Chinese International School, Hong Kong
+Caroline Lui of the Chinese International School, Hong Kong

 "Walk Japan is a professional company who customised and prepared our trip to suit our needs.
 From planning to implementation they paid a lot of attention to detail and made it easy for us to implement.
-Students found the trip engaging, and even though many have visited Japan before, this trip provided eye opening experiences that students would never normally experience on a holiday.
+Students found the trip engaging, and even though many have visited Japan before, this trip provided eye-opening experiences that students would never normally experience on a holiday.
 This gave our students new insight into Japanese culture and was well balanced with physical, cultural and community service activities as well.
 I highly recommend Walk Japan's school tours for schools, so much so I'm already in the process of organising next year's tour already."

 "It proved to be life giving to our students in ways I could not have predicted.
 It is a regular topic of conversation in many of my classes, which is exactly the purpose of our Discovery Week.
 On a personal level, it was a much needed reprieve for Angela and myself in the midst of a crazy fall and it would have been a much longer semester without our time.
 Brilliant all around."